Wade Fishing For Beginners (Gear, Tips, And Safety)

 Safety

-Trout rivers can be shallow with gravel bottoms which makes wading them very easy and safe but others can have muddy bottoms, and be wide with potholes that you can fall in or lose your footing if not super careful.
+Trout rivers can be shallow with gravel bottoms, which makes wading them very easy and safe, but others can have muddy bottoms and be wide with potholes that you can fall in or lose your footing if not super careful.

 Tips For Wading Trout Rivers

-Trout are notoriously spooky and they are always on guard from attacks by predators like pikes and large birds.
+Trout are notoriously spooky and always on guard from attacks by predators like pikes and large birds.
 Now add the sound of you noisily wading through the water and all the trout in your vicinity have up and left.

-Trout will face upstream 90% of the time and therefore by walking upstream, you don’t risk them seeing you, or hearing you as easily.
-Also when you’re walking in a river, you’re moving mud or small stones, and therefore you’ll often create a trail that is not what you want to fish into.
+Trout will face upstream 90% of the time, and therefore, by walking upstream, you don’t risk them seeing you or hearing you as easily.
+Also, when you’re walking in a river, you’re moving mud or small stones, and therefore, you’ll often create a trail that is not what you want to fish into.

-When wade fishing a trout river you should also be conscious of the foliage behind you, your casting angles, and all the spots you want to fish.
+When wade fishing a trout river, you should also be conscious of the foliage behind you, your casting angles, and all the spots you want to fish.

 Wade Fishing Salmon & Steelhead Rivers

-The reason I have separated out salmon and steelhead rivers from trout rivers is that they tend to be a lot larger with stronger currents and when fishing for these species, you’re walking downstream not upstream, and swinging flies across the current.
+The reason I have separated out salmon and steelhead rivers from trout rivers is that they tend to be a lot larger with stronger currents, and when fishing for these species, you’re walking downstream, not upstream, and swinging flies across the current.

 Safety

 Staying safe on a large river has a lot to do with respecting your environment.
-Large rivers can have incredibly strong currents and unless you want to be Brad Pitt being swept down rapids in “A River Runs Through It”, take every step with respect.
+Large rivers can have incredibly strong currents, and unless you want to be Brad Pitt being swept down rapids in “A River Runs Through It,” take every step with respect.

 Tips For Wade Fishing Salmon & Steelhead Rivers